 This guide is for administrators of Cisco Meeting Management, providing instructions on how to install and configure Cisco Meeting Management.

 Cisco Meeting Management is a management tool for Cisco's on-premises video conferencing platform, Cisco Meeting Server.
-It provides a user-friendly browser interface for video operators to monitor and manage meetings that are running on the Meeting Server.
+It manages licensing and provides a user-friendly interface to the Meeting Server.